 All images were processed manually by counting the number of seeds for each seed depot at each recorded time; this was enabled by the contrast in colour between the seeds and the black sandpaper on the seed depots.
 Seeds were counted as removed only if they were completely removed from the seed depot; thus, even in instances where seeds were disturbed or scattered across the depot, they were still marked as present.
 For each image, the number of seeds was scored twice by the same observer across independent sessions to ensure accuracy of the data.

-Statistical Analyses
+Statistical analyses

 All statistical analyses were conducted in R version 4.2.2 (R Development Core Team 2022).
 To assess significance of the warming and elaiosome removal treatments, we used the glmer function from the package lme4 version 1.1-31 (Bates et al. 2022) to fit a generalised linear mixed-effects model to the data, using a logit link and treating the number of seeds removed at a given time as a binomial response.
 Since between-species comparisons were not of primary interest, models were fit separately for each of the two species to facilitate ease of model interpretation, with elaiosome and warming treatments, and their interaction, encoded as fixed effects; treatment block was encoded as a random effect.
-To examine significance of the treatments at different points in time, the models were fit separately at the 6-, 12-, and 24-hour marks akin to similar analyses performed by Jongejans et al. (2015b), and conditioned on the number of seeds at the previous time mark.
-Models were not fit at the 48-hour mark due to convergence issues, as many of the seed depots had zero seeds remaining at this point in the experiment.
+To examine significance of the treatments at different points in time, models were fit separately at the 6-, 12-, and 24-hour marks similar to analyses performed by Jongejans et al. (2015b), and conditioned on the number of seeds at the previous time mark.
+Models were not fit at the 48-hour mark due to convergence issues, as many seed depots had zero seeds remaining at this point.
 Survival curves from observational data across all timesteps were constructed, and two-sided Kolmogorov-Smirnov tests were used to test whether survival curves for a given combination of species and one treatment differed between levels of the other treatment.
 The GLMs we fit are conceptually similar to a survival model that allows for a time-varying hazard; results from fitting parametric survival models are qualitatively similar (Appendix S1).

 Results